tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).
 Additionally, [DocBuilds](http://www.docbuilds.com/) tries to index some of more popular documentation-specific static site generators.

+#### What about ...[x]?

 Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool. *What about ...
 Docpad!!???
 What about Nikola??!!*

-Hey, there are *a lot* of tool options out there, and you might have found perfect match between your content needs and the tool.
+Hey, there are *a lot* of tool options out there, and you might have found the perfect match between your content needs and the tool.
 (This page is already 5,000+ words long.)
 If you feel strongly that I missed an essential tool for docs here, feel free to [contact me](http://idratherbewriting.com/contact/).
-Additionally, the tools landscape for developer docs is robust, complex and seemingly endless.
+Additionally, the tools landscape for developer docs is robust, complex, and seemingly endless.

 Also, recognize that I'm only recommending what I perceive to be the most popular options.
 The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
-This is a difficult space to navigate, and selecting the right tool for your needs is a tough question [though I offer more specific advice and recommendations here](pubapis_which_tool_to_choose.html).
+This is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
+I offer more specific advice and recommendations in [Which tool to choose for API docs — my recommendations](pubapis_which_tool_to_choose.html).
 The tool you choose can massively affect both your productivity and capability, so it tends to be an important choice.

 ## Hosting and deployment options {#hostinganddeployment}